cansh2020/Sales-Analysis-Report/README.md

 * Let's say a company is facing isuues with thier Sales.

 * Firstly, you got to design a Strategy to tackle the problem.
-Usually Project Manager's use something called as AIMS Grid to project plan who all will be involved or bascially find out the relations to sort this issue for the company.

 * Hence, we will create a responsive dashboard in PowerBi and finally understand the business opportunities, patterns and   trends within data via visualization graphs!
 This can be the Solution to the uplift the Companies Sales.